calnix/Yieldcurity/style_guide.md

             }
 ```

-* Useful for clarifying anything that is surprising, complicated, or risky.

-> Note: When adding in-line comments to explain the intricacies of the functionality you coded, take a moment to consider if there exists an alternate simpler approach with less abstraction.
+> Note: When adding in-line comments to explain the intricacies of the functionality you coded, take a moment to consider if there exists an simpler alternative approach with less abstraction.

 ***
 <br>